 Additional Costs

-* Amounts listed are the total of tuition, ancillary fees, student service and materials (includes daily classes, tours and accommodation at ALMA Cooking School†) for the three semesters of programs starting in fall 2021.
-Fees are subject to change for programs starting in fall 2022 and at later dates.
+* Amounts listed are the estimated total of tuition, ancillary fees, student service and materials (includes daily classes, tours and accommodation at ALMA Cooking School†) for the three semesters of programs starting in Fall 2024.
+Fees are subject to change for programs starting in Fall 2025 and at later dates.
+This fee does not include books, which are to be purchased by the student separately.

 ‡ Additional Cost